requestly/requestly/README.md

   Primarily designed for web developers – Requestly enables easy debugging of remote & external scripts using simple Redirect & Script Rules.

-- ### Files Library 🗃
+- ### Mock Server 🗃

-  Requestly allows uploading, creating and managing js, css, json etc files which can be used in Requestly rules.
+  Requestly lets you create a simple server which can be used in Requestly rules.
 No need to setup local server now.

 - ### Regex Support 💬